Clinical-Genomics/microSALT/README.md

 MAIN_LOG=/home/glsai/your_main_log_file
 ```

-### Genologics python3 support
+### Genologics python3 bug fix
-Change line 5 of `config.py` to `import configparser as ConfigParser` for python3 support.
+Change line 5 of `config.py` to `import configparser as ConfigParser` to fix the bug.
-Easiest way to find your `config.py` file is to run `microSALT` after all other configuration steps have been executed.
+To find the path of the file, simply run `microSALT` and note where the log points to.

 ## Usage
 * Use the `create` function to generate sbatch job(s) defined under `folders['results']`.
 Manually start them via the `concatinated.sh` script.